LauraLively/swapi/README.md

 Characters page displays all 81 Characters and their weight and height.
 They can then be sorted alphabetically by name, by weight and by height.

-The Planetresidents page displays all 61 planets with the residents pr page displays the planet json with the resident names //TODO CSS for the
+The Planetresidents page displays all 61 planets with the residents.
+The pr page displays the planet json with the resident names //TODO CSS for the Planetresidents page so that each resident is its own line.